SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7880DM4-ISDBT-IP.md

 This page contains the **Demodulator Table**, which allows you to manage and control parameters such as the **Frequency** and **Bandwidth**.

-It also contains the **Demodulator Control Table**,which controls the status of the DVEs.
+It also contains the **Demodulator Control Table**, which controls the status of the DVEs.

 ### IP Input Control